topquark22/Thermo55/README.md

-# Thermocouple Attachment and Testing

-This document is a compiled guide based on a conversation about how to attach and test a Type-K thermocouple, specifically when using an Adafruit MAX31855 thermocouple amplifier breakout board with an Arduino.
+# Temperature Alerting System

 ## Attaching a Type-K Thermocouple

+Thissection is a compiled guide based on a conversation about how to attach and test a Type-K thermocouple, specifically when using an Adafruit MAX31855 thermocouple amplifier breakout board with an Arduino.

 Identify the wires:
 - Type-K thermocouple wires are typically color-coded.